stucco-software/octothorp.es/src/md/how-indexing-works.md

 The `?uri=` query paramenter gets sent along with this request to tell the server which page it should index.
 The server only can see the originating domain, and this `uri` parameter.

-Any page on your domain can request any other page get indexed be sending this `GET` request.
+Any page on your domain can request any other page get indexed by sending this `GET` request.
 Adding the `<link>` element anywhere in your document does this on page load, but it can happen at any time in any way.

 ### 2. The server checks to see if this domain is verified.